 The most appropriate way of obtaining evidence in the individual case depends on the facts which have to be proven and on the availability of the evidence.
-To prove prior use in an opposition, the opponent usually offers as evidence the production of documents, the hearing of witnesses or parties, or he presents sworn statements in writing.
-It is at the opposition division's discretion to evaluate this evidence, there being no fixed rules as to how any category of evidence should be judged (for the evaluation of evidence, see E‑IV, 4).
+To prove prior use in an opposition, the opponent opponents usually offer offers as evidence the production of documents, the hearing of witnesses or parties, or he presents they present sworn statements in writing.
+It is at the opposition division's discretion to evaluate this evidence, there being no fixed rules as to how any category of evidence should is to be judged (for the evaluation of evidence, see E‑IV, 4).

 If the documents produced (e.g. patent documents) leave no doubt as to their contents and date of availability to the public and are more relevant for the patent in suit than other evidence offered, reasons of procedural efficiency may lead the opposition division to not pursue the other evidence at first.

 If the testimony of a witness is offered, the opposition division may decide to hear this person in order to verify the facts for which this witness is brought forward, e.g. the prior use of the claimed product in an undertaking or the existence of an obligation to secrecy.
 For adequate substantiation the notice of opposition must make clear these facts, as witnesses are meant to serve for corroboration of facts brought forward, not for supplying these facts in place of the opponent.
 The above applies likewise to hearing the parties (see also E‑IV, 1.6).